Small scale His-Tag fusion protein purification under

 8 Spin 3min 3500rpm.
 Dicharge unbound material (keep 40µl for PAGE-SDS)

-9 Wash 3x1ml with wash buffer with appropriate urea concentration.
-Washing: mix, spin 3min 3500rpm, discharge supernatant
+with appropriate urea concentration.
+Washing: mix, spin 3min 3500rpm,

 (keep 40µl for PAGE-SDS)